communitypoweredbydlot/community-website/content/en/TermsAndConditions.md

 These regulations may be amended by decision of the General Assembly.

-The rights to the name of the Organization and the visual identity, such as the logo and graphic elements, belong to the company POWERED BY DLOT SRL. in case of liquidation of the Organization, the company POWERED BY DLOT sRL has the right to use them for other purposes.
+The rights over the name of the Organization, the visual identity such as logo and graphic elements, as well as over the concepts existing at the time founding of the Organization (Trip and Pick) belong to the company POWERED BY DLOT SRL.
+Other intellectual property rights, such as graphics, texts, phrases, images, etc., are established by amending this regulation, at the request of the author.

-This Regulation shall be drawn up on ___________

 Asociatia Community powered by DLOT reserves the right to amend the regulations periodically.
 The changes will be notified to the members and volunteers, who have the obligation to sign the acknowledgment.